-Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables Output 1.4 Enhanced public awareness of, and transparency in the promotion of local employment opportunities in relation to extractive industries In progress.
-Three EITI (Extractive Industry Transparency Initiative in Cabo Delgado (50 participants) and Nampula (80 participants) and Tete provinces) workshops were organized to disseminate country annual report workshops to ensure that information reaches local governments and communities.
+Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables Output 1.4 Enhanced public awareness of, and transparency in the promotion of local employment opportunities in relation to extractive industries Three EITI (Extractive Industry Transparency Initiative in Cabo Delgado (50 participants) and Nampula (80 participants) and Tete provinces) workshops were organized to disseminate country annual report workshops to ensure that information reaches local governments and communities.
 A study trip was organized to Chile considered the best practice with regards of LCP.
-The government is reflecting on lessons learnt in Chile and will come up with a new revised draft for approval CESC (Centro de Aprendizagem e Capacitação da Sociedade Civil) is supported by UNDP to engage with community based organizations in the monitoring of local service delivery.
-Within the SDG-F programme CESC engaged in a CSO consortium composed by three other CSOs: FDC (Fundação para o Desenvolvimento da Comunidade); CTC-COOP (Cooperativa para Terras Comunitárias) and LEXTERRA providing technical support; within this context a study was conducted to assess both the functioning of the community development funds with regards to the land and Natural Resources revenues, particularly in El and the opportunity for the CSO intervention in this area.
-No particular difficulties encountered EITI capacity to work at local level strengthen by provision of technical and financial assistance Dialogue on impact of the decrease of EI commodity prices in Mozambique promoted.
+CESC (Centro de Aprendizagem e Capacitação da Sociedade Civil) is supported by UNDP to engage with community based organizations in the monitoring of local service delivery.
+Within the SDG-F programme CESC engaged in a CSO consortium composed by three other CSOs: FDC (Fundação para o Desenvolvimento da Comunidade); CTC- COOP (Cooperativa para Terras Comunitárias) and LEXTERRA providing technical support; within this context a study and a communication were conducted to assess both the functioning of the community development funds with regards to the land and Natural Resources revenues, particularly in EI and the opportunity for the land and Natural Resources revenues, particularly in EI and the opportunity for the land and Natural Resources revenues, particularly in EI and the opportunity for the land and Natural Resources revenues, particularly in EI and the opportunity for the land and Natural Resources revenues, particularly in EI and the opportunity for the land and Natural Resources revenues, particularly in EI and the opportunity for the land and Natural Resources revenues, particularly in EI and the opportunity for the land and Natural Resources revenues, particularly in EI and the opportunity for EITI capacity to work at local level strengthen by provision of technical and financial assistance Dialogue on impact of the decrease of El commodity prices in Mozambique promoted.
 Conference to discuss issues related to women in extractive industries conducted South-South learning and cooperation to enhance the governance of local content, extractive industries, business linkages and skills development facilitated CSOs capacities to deal with issues related to the Extractive Industries sector strengthened by provision of financial and technical assistance including research, workshops, training, study tours, Roundtables with other CSOs, and the CPC Adaptation of citizen's report cards for community engagement in the dialogue on extractive industries for local sustainable development and piloting of the adapted tool.